-The program can be completed in as few as 2 1/2 years by students who can attend full time and year-round, or in four to seven years by students who can attend part-time or during summers.
+The program can be completed in as few as three and one half years by students who can attend full time and year-round, or in four to seven years by students who can attend part-time or during summers.
 Courses are conducted at convenient times (evenings, weekends, and summers).

 The doctoral program centers on three dimensions of leadership:

 - The leader in organizational systems.